ShowShark Server Features

 HLS Transcoding (watchOS)

-• HTTP file server for HLS segment delivery with keep-alive connections
+• HTTP file server for HLS segment delivery

-• All segments retained on disk (max-files=0, playlist-length=10000) for slow client pacing
+• All segments retained on disk for clients that fall behind real-time

 • HLS sessions visible in server Status tab with codec, position, and progress tracking